tanjimin/C.Origami/README.md

 # Training

-You may train your own model on another human or cell mouse line.
+You may train your own model on another human or mouse cells.

 ### Genomic Features